swt30/waterworlds-paper/waterworlds.md

 ![Dependence of radii on surface pressure.
 The effect of temperature on the radius of watery planets decreases with increasing surface pressure, but remains significant ($≳$ 0.1 R$_⊕$) for pressures below 1000 bar.
 Here we show mass-radius relations for spheres with an Earth-like core under a 30% water layer, changing only the surface pressure each time.
 The temperature dependence remains even beyond the critical pressure of water ($2.206×10^7$ Pa), at which point the surface water exists as a supercritical fluid.
 Only at very high pressures ($10^9$ or $10^{10}$ Pa; $10\,000$ or $100\,000$ bar) does this temperature dependence vanish.](autofigs/pressures_big_fig.svg){#fig:surface-pressure-variation}

-Despite observing highly inflated radii when the temperature is increased across the liquid--vapour phase boundary, we still see temperature-dependent variation in the planet's radius past the critical pressure of water.
+Despite observing highly inflated radii when the temperature is increased across the liquid--vapour phase boundary, we still see temperature dependent variation in the planet's radius past the critical pressure of water.
-This is because the density of water is still strongly temperature-dependent in the super-critical regime.
+This is because the density of water is still strongly temperature dependent in the super-critical regime.
 In fact, we might reasonably expect the same inflated radii in any situation where the pressure of the water layer places it in a region of the water phase diagram that has significant temperature dependence.
 If the water layer is heated to thousands of degrees Kelvin, this temperature dependence may only begin to disappear around $10^{10}$ Pa (100 000 bar) (figure @fig:eos-contours).
 At a pressure of $10^8$ Pa (1000 bar), a watery super-Earth with a surface temperature of 1000 K still has a radius that is up to 0.1 R$_⊕$ larger than one with a surface temperature of 300 K.